CAN Bus Signal Events/Alerts - Identify, Notify & Visualise

 First, the DM01 message has a variable length depending on the number of active DTCs - and will often be transported via the J1939 transport protocol.
 Fortunately, the MF4 decoders used in the Lambda support J1939 TP - and by providing your J1939-73 DBC file as per our guidance, you can handle the 'variable' length challenge as well.

 Secondly, the MF4 decoder will by default separate J1939 data by source address.
 This means that there can be several separate DM01 tables for a single device.
-To solve this challenge, the event object allows you to specify multiple CAN messages.
-This can be combined with basic Python functionality to easily list all DM01 messages - and evaluate the event for each of them in sequence, as per the illustrated object definition.
+To solve this challenge, the event JSON lets you match multiple messages based on whether they 'contain' a specific string.
+This effectively lets you list all DM01 messages (across CAN channels) - and evaluate the event for each of them in sequence, as per the illustrated object definition.
 We can then use the DM01 occurrence count signal as our event signal and trigger the event when this goes from 0 to 1+.

 Example 3: Custom signal events